Edge conflicts do not determine geodesics in the associahedron: Conflicts along geodesics

-This geodesic $\gamma$ begins with a first move which actually has the maximum number of conflicts among all neighbors of $S$.
+This geodesic $\gamma$ begins with a first move that actually has the maximum number of conflicts among all neighbors of $S$.
 The greedy algorithm, taking the lexicographically first minimal conflict neighbor in each case, gives a path of length 9, whereas the minimal length path is of length 8, thus giving an over-estimate by 1.

-The example pairs $S$ and $T$ given above are one of 28 equivalence classes (up to rotational and reflectional symmetry of the triangulations) of examples of size 8 where the initial geodesic step must increase the number of conflicts.
+The example pairs $S$ and $T$ given above are one of 40 equivalence classes (up to rotational and reflectional symmetry of the triangulations) of examples of size 8 where the initial geodesic step must increase the number of conflicts, with representatives of all equivalence classes listed in Table \ref{bad8}.

 This particular example is not symmetric.
-We note that if we proceed instead from $T$ toward $S$, the neighbors of $T$ have conflicts 21, 23, 24, 29, 25, 25, and 26 with $S$, with the only neighbor of $T$ which is closer to $S$ having 21 conflicts, the smallest of all choices with respect to conflicts.
-And, in fact, the greedy algorithm which proceeds from the $T$ toward $S$ in steps by always taking the lexicographically least neighbor with the fewest conflicts with $S$ does find a geodesic path of length 8.
-However, we can construct triangulation pair examples which do have this property from both ends.
+We note that if we proceed instead from $T$ toward $S$, the neighbors of $T$ have conflicts 21, 23, 24, 29, 25, 25, and 26 with $S$, with the only neighbor of $T$ that is closer to $S$ having 21 conflicts, the smallest of all choices with respect to conflicts.
+And, in fact, the greedy algorithm that proceeds from the $T$ toward $S$ in steps by always taking the lexicographically least neighbor with the fewest conflicts with $S$ does find a geodesic path of length 8.
+However, we can construct triangulation pair examples that have the property of conflicts rising along all geodesics from both ends.

 \begin{theorem} There are examples of triangulation pairs $(U,V)$ where for all geodesic paths $\gamma$ from $U$ to $V$ or from $V$ to $U$ there is a step where the number of conflicts increases along $\gamma$. \end{theorem}